 Since 2008, as a founding partner of Fuicelli & Lee, he has lived out his dream of winning arguments on behalf of people in need.
 His clients find comfort in his deep knowledge of the law and his unrelenting approach to fighting insurance companies.
 He represents clients in a variety of accident and injury cases, including traumatic brain injury and concussion, spinal cord injury, motor vehicle accidents, bicycle accidents, pedestrian accidents and more.

-Fuicelli has a strong reputation for exceptional trial skills, and he applies his top-notch negotiation skills in all cases whether they go to court or result in a fair settlement out of court.
+Fuicelli is a Denver personal injury attorney with a strong reputation for exceptional trial skills, and he applies his top-notch negotiation skills in all cases whether they go to court or result in a fair settlement out of court.
 He has obtained multiple million-dollar jury verdict awards for his clients, including two in 2019.

 In addition to his skills and training in law, Fuicelli has first-hand experience with a traumatic brain injury following an accident in 2007.
 His injury recovery journey gives him a unique perspective and deep empathy when counseling clients who have experienced an accident and life-changing injuries.
 Keith serves as a board member for the Brain Injury Alliance of Colorado.
 Working to help brain injury survivors and their families is something near to Keith’s heart having lived through such an event himself.
 Read Keith’s story.